Particular/docs.particular.net/persistence/upgrades/sql-4.0to4.1.1.md

 ## Pessimistic concurrency

 Up to and including version 4.1, SQL persistence uses [optimistic concurrency control](https://en.wikipedia.org/wiki/Optimistic_concurrency_control) when updating or deleting saga data.
 In almost all cases pessimistic concurrency control will improve performance, but in some edge cases optimistic concurrency control can actually be much faster.
-It is recommended to performance test if you suspect that upgrading might cause issues.
+It is recommended to performance test if upgrading might cause issues.